 So how do we keep our discs healthy long term?
 Intervertebral discs contain living cells which maintain and repair the intricate extra-cellular connective-tissue matrix that makes up the discs.
 However, these living cells require an ongoing supply of nutrients and oxygen to do their work.
 They also require the removal of metabolic waste products.
 The discs lose their blood supply around the age of 25, meaning that past that age the discs have to rely on diffusion for their nutrient supply and waste disposal.
 Unfortunately, simple diffusion of materials in and out of the discs via the adjacent vertebrae is barely adequate.
 However, alternately compressing and extending the spine creates a pumping action that increases movement of nutrients into, and waste products out of, the discs.

-While lengthening the spine is relatively simple and safe, how do you safely compress your intervertebral discs?
-After all, I just warned you about the dangers of spinal compression in the second paragraph.
 Nothing beats spinal twists for relatively safe compression of the discs.
 This is the case because in a twist the discs are evenly compressed front, back, left, and right.
 This even compression avoids the potential for disc ruptures caused when only one side of a disc is compressed, as in forward bends.
 One additional word of caution.
 Combining twists with forward bends is potentially more dangerous than simple forward bends, even extreme ones.
 Thus we will emphasize keeping our spines from forward bending when twisting.

 Why lengthening the spine aids spinal twists